Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more. Learn how to best use ginger as a food or supplement.

 It’s also in charge of your pleasure-reward system.

 Additionally, ginger can help depression due to its anti-inflammatory properties.

 Inflammation is now gaining scientific acceptance as a root cause of depression.

-Ginger Improves Memory and Attention
+3. Ginger Helps Improve Memory and Attention

 Ginger has traditionally been used to treat memory loss and dementia.
-(22)

 Now, research shows that it enhances a wide variety of other cognitive functions besides memory.

 When healthy adults were given dried ginger supplements, they showed improvements in working memory, reaction time, and attention.

 Bioactive compounds found in ginger increase the activity of acetylcholine, a neurotransmitter that plays an important role in learning and memory.